 Written NDAs for Vendor Briefings

-We will consider exceptions to this policy for specifically identified information that a vendor thinks is particularly sensitive, yet important to understand the context of a product, service or other aspect of the vendor's business.
+We will consider exceptions to this policy for specifically identified information that a vendor believes is particularly sensitive, yet important to understand the context of a product, service or other aspect of the vendor's business.
 Such confidential disclosures should be as narrow as possible, and must be specifically identified.
-When such an exception is made, only Hyperion's NDA paperwork may be used, as it enables Hyperion to limit the scope of the NDA to specific information imparted during the vendor briefing.
-Alternatively, the analyst and vendor can postpone the Vendor Briefing until able to resolve sensitivities.
+When such an exception is made, only Hyperion's NDA agreement may be used, as it enables Hyperion to limit the scope of the NDA to specific information imparted during the vendor briefing.
+Alternatively, the analyst and vendor may postpone the Vendor Briefing until all parties are able to resolve sensitivities.

 Verbal NDAs for Vendor Briefings